Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 Best Beginner Watercolor Set

-Invest in a quality watercolor paint set and you will have an easier time learning.
-Even if that means buying the set of 6 colors instead of the 18 pack.
-Trust me.
+Invest in a quality watercolor paint set, and you will learn easier.
+Even if that means buying the set of 6 colors instead of the 18-pack, trust me.

 I've written a post about which paint colors to start with.